-Aaron Travers is an assistant professor of composition at the Indiana University Jacobs School of Music.
+Aaron Travers is associate professor of composition at the Indiana University Jacobs School of Music.

 Born in Portsmouth, Va., in 1975, he earned a B.M. in Composition from the Oberlin Conservatory of Music in 1997, studying with Richard Hoffmann, as well as a B.A. in Classics from Oberlin College the same year.
 He later earned an M.A. and Ph.D. in Composition from the Eastman School of Music in 2003 and 2005, respectively.
 His teachers there included Sydney Hodkinson, Christopher Rouse, Steven Stucky. and Augusta Read Thomas.